 Many of Kathryn’s students have received awards, scholarships and provincial recommendations through the Kiwanis Lloydminster and District Music Festival, and have gone on to pursue music at post-secondary institutions.
 She also has extensive drama training, has taught drama and musical theatre classes and has directed full length musical productions.
 She is extremely excited to have the opportunity to help enhance musical education within the school system.

-BIO: Sandy Kern-Ali brings to FOPA 30 years of teaching experience.
+BIO: Sandy Kern-Ali brings to FOPA 35 years of teaching experience.
 She was born and raised in Calgary, Alberta.
 There she received her B.Ed (major in music) and A.R.C.T.
 She's very excited to have the opportunity to teach piano within the public school system.
-Sandy has lived in Lloydminster for over twenty years and calls it her home.
+Sandy has lived in Lloydminster for more than 25 years and calls it her home.
 She has had the privilege of teaching students of all levels, personalities and abilities.
 Sandy believes it's important to establish a relationship with her pupil where they are encouraged to reach their potential.
 Many of her students participate in the Royal Conservatory of Music exams and have done extremely well.
 Most of her students are involved in the Lloydminster Kiwanis Music Festival.
 Many receive awards and scholarships.
 Sandy enjoys playing on the worship team at Lloydminster Gospel Fellowship.
-Her husband is Ken Ali and they have four wonderful children.
+Her husband is Ken Ali and they have four wonderful children and two grandchildren.

 BIO: Myck Strueby has been playing guitar ever since receiving his first instrument at the age of 8.
 He grew up learning songs from his favourite bands as well as playing trumpet throughout high school, and participating in Jazz Band for a number of years.
 Myck most recently spent a year in California studying guitar at the Los Angeles Music Academy, studying with great musicians such as Tariqh Akoni, Bill Fowler and Art Renshaw to name a few.
 There he received a Diploma in Guitar Performance.
 Along with continuing to learn and grow musically himself, Myck enjoys teaching students of all ages and levels, ranging from reading music to learning favourite songs, to just jamming on a few good chords.